XiaomanZhang91/SAS_mini_projects/README.md

 **Project Overview:**

-This project demonstrates how to create a mock demographics table for a clinical study report (CSR) with raw data from case report forms(CRF).
-The report summarizes key demographic characteristics (e.g., age, gender, race) by treatment groups (Placebo, Active Treatment, All Patients).
-The final report includes formatted demographics table and raw data previews.
-This project was completed as part of the Udemy course The Simplest Guide to Clinical Trials Data Analysis with SAS, and the raw data is sourced from the course materials.
+This project demonstrates how to generate a mock demographics table (Table 1.1) for a clinical study report (CSR) based on raw case report form (CRF) data.
+It walks through the process of transforming raw input into CDISC SDTM-compliant format, calculating key demographic summaries (age, gender, race), and generating a publication-ready table stratified by treatment groups (Placebo, Drug A, and All Patients).

+This project was completed as part of the Udemy course *The Simplest Guide to Clinical Trials Data Analysis with SAS*, using data provided in the course materials.

+**Key Features:**

+- Converts raw demographics data to CDISC-compliant SDTM `DM` domain format
+- Derives subject-level identifiers (`USUBJID`, `SITEID`, `AGE`, `SEX`, `RACE`, `ETHNIC`) using CDISC/FDA terminology
+- Generates age summaries (mean, SD, min, max) and stratified frequency distributions for categorical age groups, sex, and race
+- Constructs a formatted Table 1.1 in PDF using `PROC REPORT`, ready for CSR or SAP documentation

 **Repository Structure:**

-* `code/`: Contains SAS scripts for deriving key variables, generating summary statistics, and creating formatted reports.
+- `code/`: SAS programs for importing raw data, transforming into SDTM format, summarizing demographics, and generating reports
-* `data/`: Includes raw data from case report forms(CRF).
+- `data/`: Includes raw mock case report form (CRF) data used for demonstration
-* `output/`: Generated reports in PDF, showing the structure of the original dataset and the generated demographics table.
+- `output/`: Contains generated PDF reports, including previews of raw data, CDISC-compliant data and the final Table 1.1.

 ## Future Projects
 * **Longitudinal Data Analysis:** This project will showcase SAS code for analyzing longitudinal data using generalized estimating equations (GEEs).

 **Stay tuned for updates!**